AlexD2003/Messy_Blog/content/post/tecknoworks_challange.md

 END AS HighValueCustomer
 ```

 <strong>Load the transformed data into a new table in your Data Lake.</strong> As I explained earlier, I would use a Data Warehouse but the process of transforming the data into a new table should be identical.
-Firstly, defining the table is cruacial.
+Firstly, defining the table is crucial.
 The table should have the same fields i.e. CustomerId, Year and so on and if we are using a pipeline, the pipeline can include a step that automatically creates the table based on the schema defined by my transformed data.

 #### Task 3 solution

 <strong>Question: How will you use Microsoft Fabric to create a simple dashboard?</strong>
-After doing a little bit of research, the most obvious first step in creating this sort of dashboard should be sanitizing and validanting the data.
-After you are sure that the data you are woking with is indeed accurate we should exploit the fact that Microsoft Fabric integrates with Power BI.
+After doing a little bit of research, the most obvious first step in creating this sort of dashboard should be sanitizing and validating the data.
+After you are sure that the data you are working with is indeed accurate we should exploit the fact that Microsoft Fabric integrates with Power BI.
 We could navigate to the Power BI section in Microsoft Fabric and simply choose <strong>Create</strong> and then <strong>Report</strong>.
 The next obvious step would be connecting this Report to the prepared dataset stored in our Data Warehouse.
 The final step is just using the <strong>Get Data</strong> feature in Power BI in order to ingest the stored data.
 Now all that is left to do is design an intuitive layout in order to display your findings.
 I also created a mock dashboard implementation.

 <strong>A chart for total monthly sales by product category & a chart showing the number of
 HighValueCustomers over time.</strong>